nicolay-r/sentiment-erc-research/README.md

 ------------

 Using [virtualenv](https://www.pythoncentral.io/how-to-install-virtualenv-python/).
-Create virtual environment, suppose `my_env`, and then create and activete it as follows:
+Create virtual environment, suppose `my_env`, and activate it as follows:
 ```
 virtualenv my_env
 source my_env/bin/activate
 ```

-Use `Makefile` to install necessary dependencies and unpack `data.zip` dataset:
+Use `Makefile` to install [core](https://github.com/nicolay-r/sentiment-erc-core) library and unpack `data.zip` dataset:
 ```
 make install
 ```

-We use word2vec model which were taken from [rusvectores](http://rusvectores.org/static/models/rusvectores2/), Because of some features that depends on words embedding vocabulary, it is necessary to additionally download a model, as follows:
+We use word2vec model which were taken from [rusvectores](http://rusvectores.org/static/models/rusvectores2/), Because of some features that depends on word embedding vocabulary, it is necessary to additionally download a model as follows:
 ```
 make download_model
 ```